08:14:01 Technology Responsible Use

 - Contain copyrighted material or software unless the permission of the copyright owner has been obtained, except where allowed by law.

-- Violate College policy prohibiting sexual harassment.
+- Violate College policy prohibiting harassment.

 - Be used for commercial purposes.

 - Appear to represent Chattanooga State without appropriate permission, or to represent others.

 - Contain scripts or code that could cause a security breach or permit use of resources in opposition to Technology Division or College policy.